mileszim/ember-particle/README.md

 ember-particle [![Build Status](https://travis-ci.org/mileszim/ember-particle.svg?branch=master)](https://travis-ci.org/mileszim/ember-particle)
 ==============================================================================

-Ember service for the [Particle](https://particle.io/) API.

-`ember-particle` is an addon for Ember.js providing an injectable service that acts as a wrapper around the Particle javascript API.
+`ember-particle` is an addon for Ember.js providing an injectable service that acts as a wrapper around the [Particle](https://particle.io/) API.

 Installation
 ------------------------------------------------------------------------------